soxueren/atsd/docs/api/sql/README.md

 ## Period

-A period is a repeating time interval used to group detailed values occurring in the period into buckets in order to apply aggregation functions.
+Period is a repeating time interval used to group values occurred within each interval into buckets in order to apply aggregation functions.

 Period syntax: